 - EOS Lip Balm.
 The shape of this product makes it easy for kids to use.
 If you’re feeling crafty, check out this “EOS Candy Wrapper” printable over at Simple As That.

 - Art Supplies.
 Not sure what to buy?
 Check out this list of The Best 25 Art Supplies for Kids from The Artful Parent.

 - Books, Books, Books.
 You can get an adorable Easter title, but think forward instead.
 Will you be gardening this spring?
 Find a children’s book about gardening or planting flower seeds.
 Or check out Amazon’s 100 Children’s Books to Read in a Lifetime list for inspiration.

 - Games.
 Look for small games that will fit in you child’s basket.
 I highly recommend the dice game Tenzi and the classic card game UNO.
 If you’ve got little ones, also check out this colorful Classic Card Game Set.

 - Mom & Me Date.
 Or a Dad & me adventure!
 Throw in a gift card to your child’s favorite restaurant and add a little invite to a one-on-one date.

-What would you add to this list?
+What would you add to this list of practical Easter basket ideas?
 Let’s chat in the comments or “hop” on over on Facebook and start a conversation there.